K1D77A/cl-swimmingpool/README.md

 # cl-swimmingpool

-This library is a simple implementation of a thread poolg (swimming pool) that allows the user to send functions to a pool (swimmer) to be executed and then grab the result after the task has been evaluated.
+This library is a simple implementation of a thread pool.

-todo
-* queue for each thread - done
-* add tasks to the shortest queue - done
-* record error output for an armband - done
-* restart/reset broken swimmers
-* clean shutdown of swimmers - done (including a dirty shutdown as well)
+The purpose is to allow the user to be able to execute tasks concurrently without much much thought.
+This libary implements a simple thread pool where each thread has a list of tasks it has to execute as they are added to the pool.
+As a task is executed the result is stored and simply waits for the user to retrieve the results, once retreived the task is removed from the pool.
+I decided I would make the library swimming pool themed.

+* Swimming pool - This is the primary thread pool which contains swimmers.
+* Swimmer - A swimmer is a thread and a list of plastic-floats.
+* Plastic float - A plastic float is the name for tasks the user wants to have executed.
+These are passed to the swimmer where the swimmer then executes the functions stored within.
+The floats store their start and end time, part of the stacktrace and the condition in the event an unhandled condition is signalled.

 ```lisp
 ;make-swimming-pool